 The custodial parent that claims the child as a tax dependent is generally the one who can include the child on their health insurance plan.

-- The situation may be different if you are head of household.
+- The situation may be different if you are the head of the household.
 This means you're still married but you and your spouse lived separately for more than 6 months and you pay more than half of the cost of keeping up the home for your child or dependent.

 You can read more in this article about what to do in situations involving divorce.